countoren/snipix/snipix/README.md

 ## Overview

-Snipix is a robust tool designed to provide a seamless and modular suite of functions and commands, aimed at enhancing template management within the Nix templates system.
-This library has been meticulously crafted to simplify the process of creating, initializing, and organizing templates and code snippets across a diverse range of projects and programming languages.
+Snipix is a tool designed to provide a seamless and modular suite of functions and commands, aimed at enhancing template management within the Nix templates system.
+This library has been crafted to simplify the process of creating, initializing, and organizing templates and code snippets across a diverse range of projects and programming languages.
 Leveraging the elegance of simple and modular Nix expressions, Snipix empowers developers to streamline their workflow efficiently.

 ## Prerequisites